Looking for other types of events? Click here.

 Our application is simple and straightforward.
 You don’t need to know anything about writing grant proposals to apply.
 Simply answer our questions about what you plan to do, where, when, and with whom.
 We’d be happy to help!
-Click here to learn more about our mini-grants and how to apply.
+Learn more about our mini-grants and how to apply here.